Mass media in Taiwan: Magazines and periodicals

 In 1988, there were only about 3,400 magazine publishers in the country.
 Today, the number has been rapidly increasing to 4,827 (by August 2006).
 Magazines are various in different contents, including business, politics, entertainment, languages, lifestyle, technology, health, cooking, automobiles, women, education, traveling etc.

 Internet

 Taiwan is one of the most wired places in the world - broadband or cable modem access is relatively cheap and fast.
 In 2005 there were 13.8 million internet users and 2.8 million webhosts in Taiwan (for a total population of 22.9 million).
 A popular feature of even small towns are internet cafes (Chinese: 網咖, Pinyin: wǎngkā), which are open 24-hour and sell a variety of food and drink so that the mainly teenage online gamers who inhabit them do not have to stray too far from their monitors.
 Taiwan websites use the .tw domain.

+Despite the high Internet coverage in Taiwan, online-only newspapers are unfamiliar to the general public.
+Research by the Taiwan Media Watch Foundation (財團法人台灣媒體觀察教育基金會) in 2019 discovered that 66.8% of all interviewees do not read online-only newspapers, and almost half of all interviewee who has read online only newspapers said they only read one online newspaper.

-Taiwan has some online resources available in English:
+Taiwan has some online newspapers available.
+Some of the most common media are: